About Boards and Kanban

 - Quickly define tasks or child items for backlog items

 - Add, run, and update inline tests

 To get started, you'll want to follow the steps outlined below.

 Each product and portfolio backlog has a corresponding Kanban board.
-Both backlogs and boards are associated with a team, and display work items based on the area and iteration paths selected by the team as described in Define iteration paths (aka sprints) and configure team iterations.
+Both backlogs and boards are associated with a team, and display work items based on the area and iteration paths selected by the team as described in Define iteration (sprint) paths and configure team iterations.

 Each board supports many Kanban practices such as defining columns and swimlanes, setting Work-in-Progress (WIP) limits, defining the Definition of Done, and more.
 To get started, see Kanban quickstart.